-- Sky brightness is comparable to this effect and scales as the D2 while this effect scales at D. - The effect is of the order of 19.5 m_v/(arcsec2) (while sky background is about 20.4 m_v/(arcsec2). - Not a concern for most observations. - The contribution from Mie scatter is less than 1/10th of that from the Rayleigh scatter.
+- Rayleigh contamination from laser beams being launched from other observatories on Mauna Kea is comparable to the sky background.
+The skybackground scales as the D while Rayleigh effect scales at D. - The effect is of the order of 19.5 mv/(arcsec) (while sky background is about 20.4 mv/(arcsec). - Not a concern for most observations. - The contribution from Mie scatter is less than 1/10th of that from the Rayleigh scatter.
 This is probably due to low density of aerosols at the observatory location.